Keey-rod/code-academy-projects/Coffee Chatbot/README.md

-# Coffee Chat Bot (Codeacademy Project)
+# Coffee Chat Bot (Codecademy Project)

-Welcome to the **bold Coffee Chat Bot**!
-This project is part of the Codeacademy course and was built to simulate a conversational assistant that helps customers place coffee orders.
+Welcome to the **Coffee Chat Bot**!
+This project is part of the Codecademy course and was built to simulate a conversational assistant that helps customers place coffee orders.
 It demonstrates basic Python programming, control flow, and user input handling through simple command-line interface.

 ## Table of Contents
 * [Overview](#overview)